Worth the Wait

 Carolyn: ADD also affected me socially.
 I’d talk too much and interrupt others.
 In my impatience, I’d answer a question before the other person finished asking it.
 Now I try to interject no more than three or four times during a conversation, and I make an effort to wait my turn.
 I ask for cues from my husband — like a gentle knee tap — to let me know when I’m talking too much or interrupting.

 In 2001, I finished my doctorate in education.
 I had started it 20 years earlier, taking classes and comprehensive exams — everything but the dissertation.
 I had to start from scratch, take courses again, write the dissertation.
 It took three years.
 My advisor urged me to pick a topic for which I had a passion, so I chose kids with undiagnosed ADD.

 Ron: Self-confidence was key.
 Once Carolyn got treatment, she said, “I’m going to do this,” and she did.
 I didn’t hear the frustration I’d heard before.

 Carolyn: I always had the feeling I was on earth for a reason, but I hadn’t figured out what it was.
-Now I want to educate families, especially African-Americans, about ADD, so I give workshops and presentations on ADD, and hope that others, especially those with untreated ADD, get the help they need.
+Now, I want to educate families, so I give workshops and presentations on ADD, and hope that others, especially those with untreated ADD, get the help they need.
 I know what treatment has done for me.
 If I can help even one person, I will.